 Changing times and lifestyle that became busy changed the fate of Bazaars over time.
 People began preferring convenience and shopping became a routine activity, which made the vendors relocate and set shops closer to homes.
 Shops got centralised, vendors procured more than just what they were specialised in and set up all-in-one shops.
 As a result, we see one or two shops as per the names in these lanes today.

 It was surely a day well spent.
 A walk through the bazaars of Jodhpur is much more than just shopping.
-It’s a walk into the history, culture, tradition and the heritage of Jodhpur.
+It’s a walk in the history, culture, tradition and the heritage of Jodhpur.

 PS: This post was originally written for Stop Hostels, as a part of my travel internship with them in Jodhpur.